simpleviewinc/sv-auth-client/README.md

 Client for communicating with sv-auth.
 This npm package contains classes and helpers for communicating with the sv-auth graphQL system.

 There are 2 primary use-cases for `sv-auth-client`.
 One is in converting a `token` from GraphQL into a `User` so you can verify permission, the other is when wanting to access the `auth` or `admin` graphQL prefixes.
 For the `token` conversion, utilize `AuthClient` class.
 For the graphQL library utilize the `AuthPrefix` and `AdminPrefix`.
+See SETUP.md for instructions on integrating your repo with sv-auth-client.

 # Installation